Air Source Heat Pumps

 Modern heat pump units have life expectancies which are on average double that of a typical domestic boiler, with boilers typically expected to last around 10-12 years, and heat pumps having an average lifespan of 20-25 years.

-Heat pumps have a robust design and very few moving parts meaning that they require very little maintenance (yearly checks are advised but not required), especially in comparison to the annual maintenance required of a traditional boiler.
+Heat pumps have a robust design and very few moving parts meaning that they require very little maintenance.
+Annual checks are required to ensure the terms and condition of the guarantee are adhered to.
+A regularly serviced and maintained heat pump can last up to 20 years.

 There are multiple types of heat pumps that can be used and the best one will likely depend on your home location and surrounding environment.
 Heat pumps can use air, ground or water sources to generate hot water and heating for your home, with 75% of the energy they used being generated entirely by their surrounding environment (and the further 25% by your household electricity supply).